Philip Rivers: 2017 season

-Rivers and the Chargers started the 2017 season with some tough results.
+The Chargers relocated to Los Angeles in the off-season and started the 2017 season with some tough results.
 In Week 1, against the Denver Broncos, he had 192 passing yards, three touchdowns, and one interception in a narrow 24–21 loss.
 The game was lost when Chargers' kicker Younghoe Koo missed a game-tying field goal.
 In the next game, a narrow 19–17 loss to the Miami Dolphins, he had 331 passing yards and a touchdown.
 Rivers struggled in the next game, a 24–10 loss to the Kansas City Chiefs, with three interceptions.
 The Chargers' hard luck continued in the next game, a narrow 26–24 loss to the Philadelphia Eagles.
 In the loss, Rivers had 347 passing yards and two touchdowns.
 After their 0–4 start, the Chargers put together a three-game winning streak.
-Following those two victoreis, the Chargers dropped their next two games before starting a four-game winning streak in Week 11.
+Following those two victories, the Chargers dropped their next two games before starting a four-game winning streak in Week 11.
 During that winning streak, in Week 12 against the Dallas Cowboys, Rivers finished with 434 passing yards and three passing touchdowns as the Chargers won 28–6.
 It was the first time the Chargers played on Thanksgiving since 1969.
 His performance in Week 12 earned him AFC Offensive Player of the Week.
 On December 19, 2017, Rivers was named to his seventh Pro Bowl along with his top receiver Keenan Allen.
 In Week 17, Rivers became the ninth quarterback in NFL history to reach 50,000 career passing yards.
 In that game, he completed 28 of 37 passes for 387 yards and three touchdowns in a 30–10 win over the Raiders, earning him his second AFC Offensive Player of the Week of the season.
 Overall, Rivers had 4,515 passing yards, 28 touchdowns, and ten interceptions in the 2017 season.
 He helped lead the Chargers to a 9–7 season.
 Despite having their first winning season since 2014, the Chargers failed to make the playoffs.
 He was ranked 56th by his fellow players on the NFL Top 100 Players of 2018.